swcarpentry/website/_posts/2018/04/2018-04-11-announce-lc-hire.md

 title: "Building Library Carpentry Community and Development"
 date: 2018-04-11
 time: "00:00:00"
-category: [ "Community", "Library Carpentry", "Librarians"]
+tags: [ "Community", "Library Carpentry", "Librarians"]
 ---

 We are excited to announce that [Chris Erdmann](https://twitter.com/libcce) has been hired as